MyDroneFleets UAV Hardware Tracker

 Endurance

-As it is powered independently from your UAV, it will continue to emit a signal even in the event of a total failure of your UAV, which can help pilots and emergency services location the missing drone.
+As it is powered independently from your UAV, Tracker G2 will continue to emit a signal even in the event of a total failure of your UAV, which can help pilots and emergency services location the missing drone.

 Connectivity

-MyDroneFleets UAV Hardware Tracker is bundled with an international SIM card that’s designed to work in multiple countries.
+MyDroneFleets UAV Tracker G2 is no longer bundled with international roaming SIM cards.

-CFMS Trackers by CAAS comes with a Singtel 4G LTE network subscription that works only in Singapore.
+CFMS Trackers comes with a Singtel 4G LTE network subscription that works only in Singapore.
+It currently does not come with an accessible SIM card slot.

 You can purchase your trackers and subscriptions from CAAS.
 You can access the details of your trackers using CAAS’s FlyItSafe mobile application.